ricierirossi/ricierirossi/README.md

 ## About Me

-I'm a Jr Developer and enthusiast with a love for programming and design.
+I'm a Jr Developer graduated on Electrical Engineering and enthusiast with a love for programming and design.
 Building a strong foundation in web development and a keen interest in emerging technologies, I'm constantly seeking new challenges and opportunities to expand my knowledge and skills.

 Curious fact: I LOVE DRAGONS!